phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.2.4 =
+* Refactor the shortcode language switcher so it's now HTML similar to the floater
+* Added link to Appearance -> menus in TranslatePress settings page
+* Fixed language redirect with permalinks so custom parameters are passed correctly back to the url
+* Do not load dynamic string translation for IE11 and older

 = 1.2.3 =
 * Fixed back-end css style not being targeted only for TranslatePress Settings page
 * Add filter to not remove detected dynamic strings until the ajax is finished